TestID22/Real-world-test-automation-framework-Playwright-Selenium-Adoption/README.md

  - pydantic - to validate models
  - FastAPI - simoke framework to create a mock beckend
  - Allure -
- - add sqlalchenemy, create Postgres DB
+ - add sqlalchenemy, create Postgres DB: https://www.sqlalchemy.org/
- - sqlmodel - allows to descrive py classes as db entities
+ - sqlmodel - allows to descrive py classes as db entities: https://sqlmodel.tiangolo.com/
  - pack the app into the Docker
  - put the code in Github Actions -
  - logger -